 Field Name Alias Туре Length Definition EDI - User ID IAEDUS Alpha 10 Enter the user ID of the person who is running the process or the person who is to receive workflow messages about the transfer.
-This field, in conjunction with IAEDBT and IAEDTN, uniquely identifies a specific transaction.
-EDI - Batch Number IAEDBT Alpha 15 Enter a number that is used to group transactions for processing.
-This field, in conjunction with IAEDUS and IAEDTN, uniquely identifies a specific transaction.
+This field, with IAEDBT and IAEDTN, uniquely identifies a specific transaction.
+EDI - Batch Number IAEDBT Alpha 15 Enter a number that groups transactions for processing.
+This field, with IAEDUS and IAEDTN, uniquely identifies a specific transaction.
 EDI - Transaction Number IAEDT N Alpha 22 Enter a number that identifies a transaction.
-This field, in conjunction with the SZRC5 from the F1002Z1, uniquely identifies a specific line of a specific transaction.
-This field, in conjunction with IAEDUS and IAEDBT, uniquely identifies a specific transaction.
+This field, with the SZRC5 from the F1002Z1, uniquely identifies a specific line of a specific transaction.
+This field, with IAEDUS and IAEDBT, uniquely identifies a specific transaction.
 Direction Indicator IADRIN Alpha 1 Enter a value that indicates that the record was written by an external system.
 The value in this field must be 1 for inbound transactions.